 Voters may also initiate recounts in the court of common pleas under 25 P.S.
-3261, which governs recounts requested in counties using paper ballots or they may initiate a recanvass under 25 P.S.
-3262, which governs counties using voting machines (DREs).
-In the counties using paper ballots and in those using voting machines, voters may petition for a recount in any general, municipal, special or primary election, for either an office or a question.
-These recount requests must be accompanied by the signatures of at least three voters per precinct or election district.
+3261.
+Voters may petition for a recount in any general, municipal, special or primary election, for either an office or a question.
+These recount requests must be made by a verified petition of at least three voters per precinct or election district.
 25 P.S.
-3261(a) and 3262(a).
+3261(a).
 Unless the recount initiators are alleging a particular act of fraud or error and offer evidence supporting the allegation, then the recount “shall include all election districts in which ballots were cast for the office in question” and that the initiators' petition “must be filed in each election district.”
 25 P.S.
 3263(a)(1).

 Initiator pays set or per jurisdiction fee

 Payer of costs depends on outcome of recount

 In the case of voter-initiated recounts filed with the court of common pleas, voters must either deposit $50 in cash or present a bond of $100 with their petition for a recount for each election district.
 25 P.S.
 3261(b).
 If “fraud or substantial error” is discovered during the course of the recount the bond is cancelled or the deposit is returned to the petitioners.
 25 P.S.
 3261(d).

 Party/candidate or initiator has statutory authority to appoint observers

 There are no statutes requiring that recounts be conducted in public.